npwoods/bletchmame/README.md

 - 2.6 (TBD)
 	- Added a "Show Folders" contextual menu to the folder tree
 	- Added support for custom folders
+	- Fixed a unicode issue in preferences handling

 - 2.5 (2021-Jan-31)
 	- Beginings of a MAMEUI-style machine folder and snapshot view